 The NSW Education Standards Authority (NESA) provides students with a profile of marks that indicate how they have performed in their courses in relation to course performance standards.
-Both the Board's marks and the ATARs are derived from raw examination marks and moderated school assessments.
+Both the HSC mark and the ATARs are derived from raw examination marks and moderated school assessments.